ppone/docs/guides/subscription-billing.md

 ### Subscription Addons

 Subscription addons are meant to give you pricing flexibility on top of the base plan amount.
 Addons save you from creating a large number of plans for every possible combination of products/services that a customer could subscribe to.
-An addon is simply the application of a catalog item to a subscription.
+An addon is an additional plan added onto a subscription, in addition to the primary plan.
+Each addon is billed as a separate line item on the generated invoices.

-You can setup and manage catalog items in *Settings* > *Catalog*.
+You can setup and manage your plans in **Settings** > **Plans**.

 ### Subscription Invoices